Anorak2/Obsidian-Notes/6 - Main Notes/Types of Data Sets.md

 **Transaction Data**
 > This is a special type of record data where each record (transaction) involves a set of items.
 In a grocery store this would be what each customer purchased when they checked out.

+**Market Basked Data**
+> A large set of items, e.g., things sold in a supermarket.
+> A large set of baskets, each of which is a small subset of the items, e.g. the things one customer buys on one day
 ## Graph Data
 Some examples of graph data would be a generic graph, social network, or web pages and graphs store the relations/connections between nodes or items.
 ![[Pasted image 20250826141659.png]]